SeonYoo-Kim/M-FBN/README.md

    sh test_SUFBN_S_x4x4.sh
    ```

-5. Finally, PSNR/SSIM values for your images are shown on your screen, you can find the reconstruction images in `./results`.
+5. You can find the reconstruction images in `./results`.